By Claire Georgiou, Reboot Naturopath, B.HSc ND

 Having some knowledge about what our cravings can mean, may help us to reduce unhealthy habits and poor food choices.

-Over eating can also be attributed to stress, loneliness, low serotonin and dopamine levels, depression, low blood sugar, boredom and more.
-I talk more about this in Hunger versus appetite.
+Overeating can also be attributed to stress, loneliness, low serotonin and dopamine levels, depression, low blood sugar, boredom and more.
+I talk more about this in this article, hunger versus appetite.
+This is also a huge focus in all of our Guided Reboot Programs.
+Learn more about our weight-loss programs and how it can help you overcome unnecessary cravings.

 What you eat regularly will also be closer to what your body will tend to crave.
-When a patient tells me that they never crave vegetables but they often crave sugar and salt, this person often doesn’t want them because their bodies to some degree have forgotten that they need them.
+When a patient tells me that they never crave vegetables but they often crave sugar and salt, this person often doesn’t want them because their body, to some degree, has forgotten that they need them.
 You can’t really crave something that you eat rarely.
-So committing yourself to a Reboot will engage and remind the body what it actually wants and needs.
+So committing yourself to a Guided Reboot will engage and remind the body what it actually wants and needs.
 Often people who have juiced regularly for some time will find that if they stop they really miss it and will notice a difference in their energy levels, thoughts and vitality.

 The danger with unhealthy food cravings is it can stimulate binge eating in some individuals.
 This can be a serious health concern as it will contribute to obesity and poor health.

-So here is a basic guideline as to what your body may actually need.
+So here is a basic guideline as to what your body may actually need when you are cravings certain foods.

 What your food cravings mean:

-Carbohydrates (white flour based food cravings) – this may indicate insulin resistance, hypoglycaemia (blood sugar fluctuations), chromium deficiency or fatigue.
+Craving processed flours may indicate insulin resistance, hypoglycemia (blood sugar fluctuations), chromium deficiency or fatigue.
 This is separate to sweet cravings, often it can go unnoticed, people often crave crackers, savoury biscuits, noodles, white breads, chips, etc. Including more fiber in your diet for better blood sugar control and eating more chromium and magnesium rich fruits and vegetables such as bananas, apples, apricots, capsicum, spinach, beetroot, avocado, broccoli, celery, chard (silverbeet), carrot and parsnip will help overcome this craving.

-Pica –cravings for non-food items such as ice, clay, dirt and chalk.
-This can often mean an iron deficiency or mineral deficiency in general.
+Cravings for non-food items such as ice, clay, dirt and chalk can often mean an iron deficiency or mineral deficiency in general.
 Consume plenty of dark green leafy vegetables, legumes, nuts and seeds for the prevention of pica.
 This is more frequently seen in children and during periods of greater nutritional need such as pregnancy.

 Note: This list is only an indication; cravings can mean different things for different people.